Alireza Ramezani

 Honors & Awards

-Recipient of NASA’s Jet Propulsion Lab (JPL) Faculty Research Program Position (Summer 2022)
+- NASA’s Jet Propulsion Lab (JPL) Faculty Research Program Position in 2022

 Professional Affiliations